-Whether you’re looking for a nutritious meat-free side or main, this parmesan pumpkin and spinach quinoa is sure to delight all on any Thanksgiving our autumn table.
+Whether you’re looking for a nutritious meat-free side or main, this parmesan pumpkin quinoa with spinach is sure to delight all on any Thanksgiving our autumn table.
 In just 30 minutes, from start to finish, you can enjoy this cheesy, savory, flavorful pumpkin dish that is packed to the brim with protein and nutrients.
-Usually, I’m too busy using my pumpkin for sweet treats like healthy pumpkin pie and pumpkin bread, but this savory dish is truly delicious!
+Usually, I’m too busy using my pumpkin for sweet treats like healthy pumpkin pie, but this savory dish is truly delicious!

 Stuffed mushrooms make for a quick and easy appetizer or side.
 These parmesan mushrooms are even easier, though, swapping out complicated fillings for a simple (and truly flavorful) bubbling parmesan cheese.
 With just 15 minutes and 2 ingredients, get ready for everyone to be asking for seconds!

 What Holiday table would be complete without a creamy sweet potato casserole.
 However, this time we’ve made things slightly healthier for this healthy sweet potato casserole.
 By swapping out the mallow topping, we’ve instead relied on a crunchy pecan, and sugar topping that melts in your mouth yet is still much lighter than the regular dish!
-This healthy dinner side can even be prepared ahead of time and frozen – I even have an Instant Pot version!
+This healthy dinner side can even be prepared ahead of time and frozen.

 Another classic healthy dinner sides recipe for any holiday table (Especially Thanksgiving) is a creamy green bean casserole.
 However, this healthy green bean casserole omits tinned soups and other ‘heavy’ ingredients to make a dish that’s entirely from scratch with low-sodium, lo-calories, and lighter alternatives!
 Plus, the results are out of this world!